pu2clr/VFO_SI5351_ARDUINO_SMARTPHONE/README.md

  This project uses two outputs of the Si5351.
 The VFO  uses the output 0 (CLK0) and can oscillate from 100KHz to 160MHz.
 The BFO uses the output 1 (CLK1) of Si5351 and it was configured to oscillate from 452KHz to 458KHz (you can modigy the BFO range to any other from 8KHz to 160MHz).

- The Arduino sketch was projected to allow the user modify easelly the band, range and step configurations.
+ The Arduino sketch was projected to allow the user modify easly the band, range and step configurations.
  See Arduino Sketch below.